letStayFoolish/javascript-advanced/Optimization.md

 Using `setTimeout()` also has drawback when it comes to yielding: when you yield to the main thread by deferring code to run in a subsequent task using `setTimeout()`, that task gets added to the _end_ of the queue.
 If there are other tasks waiting, they will run before your deferred code.
-E.g. if we have five `setTimeout()` with timeout set to `0`, the browser will start imposing a minimum 5 milliseconds delay for each `setTimeout()`.
+For example, if we have five `setTimeout()` with timeout set to `0`, the browser will start imposing a minimum 5-millisecond delay for each `setTimeout()`.

 ### A dedicated yielding API: `scheduler.yield()`